http://www.healingtherapies.info/ChickenFeet.htm

 biological disruption as possible, using a dilute weak organic

-acid, such as acetic acid or lactic acid, as my hydrolyzing agent,
+acid, such as acetic acid or lactic acid, as my hydrolyzing

-supplemented by controlled extraction temperatures.
-Hydrochloric
+agent, supplemented by controlled extraction temperatures.

-is a liquid product which is then dried, either by spray drying or
+solution thus formed is a liquid product which is then dried,

-dewatering into a dried product, which can be reconstituted into a
+can be reconstituted into a gel.

 In more detail, I use young "broiler" chicken feet as they have